bareos/bareos/doc/INSTALL.md

 ; Enable or disable section.
 Possible values are "yes" or "no", the default is "yes". enabled = "yes"

-; Possible values are "postgresql" or "mysql", the default is "postgresql" dbdriver = "postgresql"

-; Fill in the IP-Address or FQDN of your catalog DB dbaddress = "localhost"

-; Default values are corresponding to your dbriver, e.g 5432 or 3306
-dbport = 5432

-; Default is "bareos"
-dbuser = "bareos_webui"

-; No default value
-dbpassword = ""

-; Default is set to "bareos"
-dbname = "bareos"

 ; Fill in the IP-Address or FQDN of you director. diraddress = "localhost"